Our Staff

 mariah.sabo@newportbay.org

 Mariah’s innate love of nature and conservation stems from her childhood in local Silverado Canyon.
 While she spent most of her time playing in creeks and the nearby forest, she was ultimately drawn to marine life.
 At a 5th grade outdoor camp in Catalina Island, she realized her dream of becoming a marine biologist.
 She fulfilled this dream when she graduated from Cal State University, Fullerton with a degree in Biological Science, Marine Biology Concentration, BS.
 Following graduation, Mariah began her career as a marine naturalist interpreter for the City of Newport Beach.
-She first became involved with Newport Bay Conservancy when she became an Outdoor Education Leader for the FIIN program in September 2022.
+She first became involved with Newport Bay Conservancy when she became an Outdoor Activity Leader for the FiiN program in September 2022.
 Her passion for environmental education landed her a permanent position as the education specialist at NBC in December 2022.
 She looks forward to using the bay’s natural resources to educate all who are willing to learn.

 Alex Sasikumar – Outdoor Activity Leader